How to apply to retail apprenticeships and jobs

 - Video interviews – these may be as straightforward as a normal FaceTime or Skype conversation, but they may also involve you recording answers to questions that pop up on screen throughout.

 - Face-to-face interviews – these are usually the final stage of the interview process and sometimes happen at an assessment centre.

 Retailers have different apprenticeship application deadlines – some are open throughout the year, with vacancies advertised as they arise.
 Others have one intake a year and are only open to applications for a couple of months a year.
 You will need to investigate individual retailers to see when they invite applications as deadlines vary from employer to employer.
-Marks & Spencer holds its assessment centres in January and February, for example, so its deadline will be before that.
+For example, if an employer holds its assessment centres in January and February, its deadline will be before that.

 Attend careers events

 'Going along to careers events is a really helpful experience,' says Faye Sawyer, talent acquisitions at McDonald's Restaurants.
 'You can pick up brochures with lots of application tips inside and you can speak to people who can answer any questions and give you advice.'